pipelight/doc.pipelight/guide/why.md

 And at least but not last a tiny package size.

-I've heard about Jenkins, Drone CI, and others but i'm affraid of either the install process and the documentation.
+I know there is a lot of CICD tools but i'm affraid of either the install process or the documentation.

 So I came up with this.